UoL-Planetary-Modelling/General_Documentation/WACCM Guides & Tutorials/WACCM_Workflow.md

 ### Compsets
 - `--compset` is the argument that specifies the component set.
 The compset specifies the component models and if they are active or not, forcing scenarios, and physics options for the models.

-- Available Compsets are listed [here](https://docs.cesm.ucar.edu/models/cesm2/config/compsets.html)

 ### Resolution

 - `--res` specifies the model resolution.

 - Compsets determine which grid is required.

-- Link for CESM Supported Grids [here](http://www.cesm.ucar.edu/models/cesm2/config/grids.html)
+- Available compsets, CESM supported grids and [here](https://docs.cesm.ucar.edu/models/cesm2/config/) (select the model version in the top right hand corner)

 - After running create_newcase, a $CASEROOT directory is created that contains the model script needed to build and run the case.